In the world of chatbots, time flies fast.

 The most critical point is that most chatbots still redirect customers to the website for browsing the products and for checkout.

 Chatbots can be the most effective in the following use cases:

-- Ecommerce, where a bot can provide personalized shopping service;
+- Ecommerce, where a chatbot can provide personalized shopping service;

 - Notifications, for example, in nutrition, health or fitness products where a scheduled routine should be followed.
-A bot can be set to remind the user of the scheduled activity;
+A chatbot can be set to remind the user of the scheduled activity;

 Also check out: How Chatbots Can Drastically Improve the Customer Service

 Chatbots in native apps